jdenalil/home/experience.md

 ### `XQ-58`

 After many test flights through government programs, we shifted our focus to building an internally funded "AI Pilot" product that would be extensible to multiple DOD customers looking to deploy collaborative combat aircraft.
 To prove out the product, we chose to partner with Kratos and test on their XQ-58 platform.
-I was one of the founding engineers for this project, and laid the foundations for the autonomy system accross many mission types.
+I was one of the founding engineers for this project, and laid the foundations for the autonomy system across many mission types.

 ### `X-62 VISTA`

-After Heron Systems was aquired by Shield AI, we moved to mature our autonomy software and test on real fighter jets.
+After Heron Systems was acquired by Shield AI, we moved to mature our autonomy software and test on real fighter jets.
 Through contracts with DARPA and AFRL, we completed many successful test flights on the X-62 VISTA.
 I mainly focused on two areas:

 1. Human - Robot Teaming
 2. Expanding to additional engagement types, including beyond visual range and suppression of enemy air defense.